Teaching kids about money: 9 ways to start

 “If you teach a child what a quarter is and that there are four of them in a dollar, by the time they start school, they’ll have a basic knowledge not only of money but of addition, subtraction, multiplication and division.”

-On your next trip to Target, give your child $1 and tell them they can pick out a toy to buy.
+On your next trip to Walmart, give your child $5 and tell them they can pick out a toy to buy.
 This is the perfect opportunity to drive home the true value of money — and why they can’t afford that Batmobile Lego set they claim they can’t live without.

 3. Start using savings jars — Ages 3 to 7

-After your kid finally understands the value of money, get them in the habit of saving any cash they earn, get as an allowance or receive as gifts.
+After your kid finally understands the value of money, get them in the habit of saving any cash they get through an allowance, as a gift or when they earn.

 Opt for three separate savings jars or piggy banks for:

 This will let your child watch their money grow and teach them to keep their savings and spending money separate.

 Although some financial experts recommend kids put more money in their spending jar than their savings jar, we suggest maintaining more in the savings jar or a balance between the two to underscore the importance of saving for the future.

 Ashley Patrick from The Money Mindset Podcast agrees.
 “I recommend kids 3 to 5 years old put 10% in the give jar, 45% in the save jar and 45% in the spend jar.
 As they get older, you can adjust percentages based on your child,” Patrick tells Finder.

 Once your kid has grasped the concept of glass jars, you can open a kids’ savings account to teach them about interest.
 (My dad did this for me, and I’m forever grateful!)